 • Any request that can be met in one of the group workhops offered by En Piste, unless the proposed project is complementary and allows for the furthering of a new skill acquired in the group activity.

 The alliance contributes to the payment of the trainer's fees up to a maximum hourly rate of $85 per hour for individual training and $100 per hour for small group training.
 Any overrun of fees and other expenses related to the training (rental costs of premises, equipment or materials, insurance) must be assumed by the participants and will not be reimbursed.

 Certain travel and accommodation expenses for trainers residing outside Montréal may be reimbursed upon approval and according to the threshold of eligible expenses by Emploi-Québec.
 These expenses must be announced when the application is submitted.
 Any expense not previously approved will not be reimbursed.

 Once the application has been accepted, the following steps must be completed in order to participate:

-- Pay the registration fee of 15% of the training project (if there is more than one participant, the fees are divided among the participants)
+- Pay the registration fee of 15% of the training project's total costs (if there is more than one participant, the fees are divided among the participants)

 - Co-sign an agreement with En Piste and the trainer